ajitgoel/Notes/InterviewQuestions/Personal/Notes.md

 What are your strengths and weaknesses?
 Why do you want to work here?
 What has been your most significant achievement?

-==**How would your last boss and colleagues describe you?**
-Very dependable and honest
-Willing to go alone, take the path less travelled.
-Very high quality of work.
-Can be relied on to do the diagnose and resolve complex issues using innovative approaches, within the technical constraints imposed by the project.==

-**Why should we hire you?**
-==• Have deep experience designing, coding, testing SQL Server databases
-• Design, code, and deliver multi-tier products with web-based, windows-based, mobile-based clients on the .NET/SQL Server technology stack.
-• Develop applications in C# / .NET for high-volume transaction SQL database.
-• Take ownership of the technology used on projects and their implementation, and mentor less-experienced staff in their technical development
-• Diagnose and resolve complex issues using innovative approaches.
-• Leverage continuous build and automated unit test frameworks.
- Drive the appropriate use & implementation of technology to deliver high quality solutions that delight our customers.
- Develop applications utilizing Hybrid Cloud technologies (SaaS, Paas, IaaS).
- Generate innovative approaches and solutions to complex issues.
- Mentor less-experienced staff in their career development, and provide them daily guidance and direction.==

 What are your salary expectations?
 Before you go to the interview